-The total spawning biomass trajectories estimated for each species are plotted in Fig. 3.
-In Fig. 4, the spawning biomasses are disaggregated by region.
+The total spawning biomass trajectories estimated for each species are plotted in Fig. 3 and compared to the results obtained in Rademeyer (2013) for the more complex movement model.
+The gravity model results in somewhat lower recent biomasses for both M. paradoxus and M. capensis, both in absolute terms and relative to K. In Fig. 4, the spawning biomasses are shown disaggregated by region from 1978 onwards.